URLhaus Community API

 DNS Response Policy Zone (RPZ)

 By using an DNS Reponse Policy Zone (RPZ), also known as DNS firewall, you can block the resolution of certain domain names on your DNS resolver.
-URLhaus extracts the domain names from malware URLs and offers them in an RPZ dataset.
+URLhaus extracts the hostnames (FQDN, e.g. www.example.com) from malware URLs and offers them in an RPZ dataset.
 More information about DNS RPZ can be found on dnsrpz.info.

 To reduce the amount of false positives, URLhaus RPZ does only include domain names associated with malware URLs that are either active (malware sites that currently serve a payload) or that have been added to URLhaus in the past 48 hours.
-In addition to that, Tranco Top 1M are excluded from the RPZ dataset.
+In addition to that, hostnames that belong to a domain name listed in Tranco Top 1M are excluded from the RPZ dataset.

 If you are using a network intrusion detection and preventation systems (IDS / IPS) like Snort or Suricata (or any other IDS that supports the Snort / Suricata Ruleset format), you may use the URLhaus IDS Ruleset to identify network traffic towards known malware URLs.
 The ruleset will only trigger on the extact URL in a HTTP stream (HTTP GET request).

-Due to the vast amount of malware URLs tracked by URLhaus, the Snort / Suricata ruleset does only include malware URLs that are either active (malware sites that currently serve a payload) or that have been added to URLhaus in the past 10 days.
-If you would like to watch out for offline malware URLs too, you should use a different tool than Snort or Suricata.
+Due to the amount of malware URLs tracked by URLhaus, the Snort / Suricata IDS ruleset do only include malware URLs that are either active (malware sites that currently serve a payload) or that have been added to URLhaus in the past 10 days.
+If you would like to watch out for offline malware URLs too, you should probably not use Snort or Suricata IDS.

 The IDS ruleset gets generated every 5 minutes.
-Please do not fetch it more often than every 5 minutes.
+To achieve the best protection, we recommend to fetch it every 5 minutes.

 host file (domains only)

-Some commercial and open source security software (such as Pi-hole) can block access to domain names based on the host file format.
-For this purpose, URLhaus offers a list of domain names associated with malware URLs below.
+Some commercial and open source security software (such as Pi-hole) can block access to hostnames based on the host file format.
+For this purpose, URLhaus offers a list of hostnames associated with malware URLs below.

-To reduce the amount of false positives, URLhaus host file does only include domain names associated with malware URLs that are either active (malware sites that currently serve a payload) or that have been added to URLhaus in the past 48 hours.
-In addition to that, Tranco Top 1M are excluded from this dataset.
+To reduce the amount of false positives, the URLhaus host file does only include hostnames associated with malware URLs that are either active (malware sites that currently serve a payload) or that have been added to URLhaus in the past 48 hours.
+In addition to that, hostnames that belong to a domain name listed in Tranco Top 1M are excluded from the RPZ dataset.

 Plain-Text URL List (URLs only)